callum-stewart/f21dg-2022-d1/report/02_task_specifications.md

 #### Time Required (Estimate): 4
 #### Depends on: All
 #### Description:
  After developing a project its very important to have a presentation for the users that can watch it and understand the full functionality of the application.
-After the acompletion of this web application, all the members of the team will  make a seminal style project demonstration.
+After the completion of this web application, all the members of the team will  make a seminar style project demonstration and a presentation.
 The steps involved in creating the demo are listed as follows:

 Steps for Demonstration:
 1. Each individual responsible for a piece of functionality they have been working on will capture a short screen recording of the working functionality they have developed.